East Boston

-East Boston, nicknamed Eastie, is a neighborhood of Boston, Massachusetts annexed by the city of Boston in 1637.
+East Boston, nicknamed Eastie, is a neighborhood of Boston, Massachusetts, United States, which was annexed by the city of Boston in 1836.
 Neighboring communities include Winthrop, Revere, and Chelsea.
 It is separated from the Boston neighborhood of Charlestown and downtown Boston by Boston Harbor.
-The footprint of the East Boston neighborhood as it is known today was created in the 1940s by connecting five of the inner harbor islands using land fill.
-Logan International Airport is located in East Boston, connecting Boston to domestic and international locations.
+The final outline of the East Boston, including Logan International Airport, was created in the 1940s by connecting five of the inner harbor islands using land fill.

-East Boston has long provided homes for immigrants with Irish, Russian Jews and later, Italians.
+East Boston has long provided homes for immigrants, such as the Irish, Russian Jews and later, Italians.
 John F. Kennedy's great-grandfather was one of many Irish people to immigrate to East Boston, and the Kennedy family lived there for some time.
 From 1920 to 1954, East Boston was the site of the East Boston Immigration Station, which served as the regional immigration hub for Boston and the surrounding area.
 A once Italian dominated community, East Boston has demographically changed to reflect a diverse population of immigrants.
-After the 1990s, the neighborhood witnessed growing numbers of Latin American immigrants, who have come to make up over fifty percent of the population according to the 2020 Census data.
+Since the 1990s, the neighborhood witnessed growing numbers of Latin American immigrants, who have come to make up over fifty percent of the population according to the 2020 Census data.